jessehamner/CleanUpGerbers/README.md

 This code isn't elegant (though elegant programming in <b><tt>bash</tt></b>, I submit, ain't easy).
 It's pretty easy to read, and might be a useful introduction to a few elements of programming bash, but that's not why I wrote it.

 Further, you use this code at your own risk.
 I wrote it because it's useful to me.
 I provide it here because it might be useful to you.
-I have used the script enough to say that it works, but errors creep in and the script has changed since I sent a bunch of Gerbers off to the fab house (as of this writing, that's a few days ago).
+I have used the script enough to say that it works, but errors creep in.
 So please be careful.

+Jesse Hamner, 2016